WHAT YOU NEED TO KNOW TO INVEST IN THIS FUND

 As a result, there is a ‘priority need’ for appropriate homes and support for people with learning disability so that they can enjoy independent living within their local community.

-In response to this and over a two-year period, Resonance has been working with a large group of learning disability and mental health charities to design a sector-wide solution for broader housing need, developing and creating the RSH Fund.
+In response to this and over a two-year period, Resonance has been working with learning disability, mental health charities and specialist housing associations to design a sector-wide solution for broader housing need, developing and creating the RSH Fund.